 The brain and spinal cord are critical structures that, if injured, can have profound effects, and knowing what protects the brain and spinal cord from injuries is the first step of prevention.
 The human brain is protected by the skull and the membranes surrounding the brain.
 The spinal cord is protected by the vertebrae, the muscles and the ligaments that hold the vertebrae in place.
 In order to protect these areas from injury, it’s important to protect the head, neck, and back.
 Although most brain and spinal cord injuries result from accidents such as automobile crashes and accidental falls, safety precautions can help reduce the risk of major injury.

 First, protect yourself while driving.
 Car crashes are a major source of brain and spinal cord damage.
-Always wear a seat belt, and make sure all children are properly secured in their seats.
+Always wear a seat belt in a car or a helmet on a motorcycle, and make sure all children are properly secured in their seats.
 If children are not old or large enough for a seat-belt, they should be properly restrained in an age-appropriate booster or child-safety seat.
 When driving, refrain from getting distracted whenever possible.
 Brain and spinal cord injuries often occur due to car accidents, so minimizing the risk of being in an accident is an important prevention tool.
 Avoid driving when upset, distracted by passengers, or taking calls or texting.
 Of course, never drive while under the influence of alcohol or drugs.

 Sports are another cause of brain and spinal cord injuries.
 When swimming or diving, always check water depth.
 Diving into a pool or water that is too shallow can cause head and neck injuries.
 When playing sports always wear the recommended safety gear.
 Avoid leading with the head when playing.
 For example, do not head the ball in soccer or use the top of the helmet in football.
 Protecting the head is an important component of protecting your brain and spinal cord.
 Certain sports are more dangerous, such as horseback riding, skateboarding and extreme sports of all kinds.
 These sports carry increased fall-risk, and they therefore put participants at greater risk for these types of injuries.